ChrisMaherLab/INTEGRATE-CIRC/README.md

 Integrate-Circ fusion (options) reference.fasta annotation.txt directory_to_bwt accepted_hits.bam unmapped.bam (dna.tumor.bam dna.normal.bam)

 options: -cfn      integer : Cutoff of spanning RNA-Seq reads for fusions with non-canonical
-                             exonic boundaries.                                                         default: 3
+                             exonic boundaries                                                          default: 3
          -rt       float   : Normal dna / tumor dna ratio.
-If the ratio is less than this value, then dna reads from the normal dna data set supporting a fusion candidates are ignored.                                default: 0.0 -minIntra integer : If only having RNA reads, a chimera with two adjacent genes in order is annotated as intra_chromosomal rather than read_through if the distance between the two genes is larger than this value.                                                                default: 400000
+If the ratio is less than this value, then dna reads from the normal dna data set supporting a fusion candidates are ignored                                 default: 0.0 -minIntra integer : If only having RNA reads, a chimera with two adjacent genes in order is annotated as intra_chromosomal rather than read_through if the distance between the two genes is larger than this value                                                                 default: 400000
-         -minW     float   : Mininum weight for the encompassing rna reads on an edge.                  default: 2.0 -mb       integer : See subcommand "mkbwt".
+         -minW     float   : Mininum weight for the encompassing rna reads on an edge                   default: 2.0 -mb       integer : See subcommand "mkbwt"
-                             This value can be larger than used by mkbwt.                               default: 10000000 -minDel   int     : minimum size of a deletion that can cause a fusion.                        default: 5000 -reads    string  : File to store all the reads.                                               default: reads.txt -sum      string  : File to store summary.                                                     default: summary.tsv -ex       string  : File to store exons for fusions with canonical exonic boundaries.          default: exons.tsv -bk       string  : File to store breakpoints                                                  default: breakpoints.tsv
+                             This value can be larger than used by mkbwt.                               default: 10000000 -minDel   int     : minimum size of a deletion that can cause a fusion.                        default: 5000 -reads    string  : File to store all the reads                                                default: reads.txt -sum      string  : File to store summary                                                      default: summary.tsv -ex       string  : File to store exons for fusions with canonical exonic boundaries           default: exons.tsv -bk       string  : File to store breakpoints                                                  default: breakpoints.tsv
          -vcf      string  : File to store breakpoints in vcf format                                    default: bk_sv.vcf -fcirc    string  : File to store fcirc results in                                             default: fcirc.txt -bedpe    string  : File to store all fusions in SMC-RNA bedpe format                          default: junctions.bedpe
-         -bacc     integer : max difference between spanning reads and annotation to decide canonical.  default: 1 -largeNum integer : if a gene shows greater or equal to this number, remove it from results.   default: 4 -sample   string  : sample name                                                                default: sample
+         -bacc     integer : max difference between spanning reads and annotation to decide canonical   default: 1 -largeNum integer : if a gene shows greater or equal to this number, remove it from results    default: 4 -sample   string  : sample name                                                                default: sample -dir      string  : Name of directory to create for storing outputs                            default: INTEGRATE_Circ_output

 This version of Integrate-Circ works in the following situations:
 (1)having rna tumor, dna tumor, dna normal